arduino/docs-content/content/hardware/04.pro/shields/portenta-uwb-shield/datasheet/datasheet.md

 ## Functional Overview

-The core of the Portenta UWB Shield is the DCU150 module from Truesense®.
+The core of the Portenta UWB Shield is the DCU150 module from Truesense.
 The board also contains two High-Density connectors which can be used to connect the Portenta C33 board to the shield.

 ### Pinout